rkrx/php-data-diff/README.md

 ]);
 ```

 A `MemoryDiffStorage` consists of two storages: `StoreA` and `StoreB`.
-You can insert as many rows with as many columns into each store as you want as long as the rows contain at least the columns defined in the schema. _The columns also need to have appropriate names since these names are not translated anyhow.
+You can insert as many rows with as many columns into each store as you want as long as the rows contain at least the columns defined in the schema. _The columns also need to have appropriate names since these names are not translated automatically.
+Although, you can specify a translation when adding rows using the second parameter of `addRow` and `addRows`.
 This means, if your columns have different names in the database and the other source, you have to normalize those keys, before you put the data into each `Store`._

 Here is a example: